pytorch/rfcs/RFC-0021-Distributed-Pipeline-Parallel-Technical.md

 * (split pro/con) (**D2**) Not clear if `1f1b` or other schedules are implemented/implementable?
 * (**D8**) Not clear what the training loop abstraction looks like.
 The optimizer is installed via an `nn.Graph` API.
 Loss calculation is created in the `nn.Graph.build()` method.

+## Approach 7: Varuna

+Varuna (https://arxiv.org/abs/2111.04007) proposes a system for large-scale training that focuses on training on commodity hardware.
+In particular, Varuna focuses on pipeline parallelism (to work on commodity interconnects), tuning the pipeline to optimally trade-off pipeline bubble size vs. allreduce bandwidth, dynamic scheduling of pipeline stages to account for network latency and jitter, and elastic scheduling.

+The workflow of Varuna looks like the following:
+* The user manually annotates their model with [CutPoints](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/docs/cutpoint.rst).
+These are points in the program where the system _may_ place a pipeline stage
+* The user wraps their model in the [Varuna](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/docs/varuna.rst#id9) class and configures pipeline parallelism via this interface.
+This includes parameters like chunk size, installing the optimizer, and informing the system of the rank of the current running instance.
+    * Internally, the system is going to do a roudn of profiling to determine the optimal pipeline balance and choose a subset of the cut-points together to represent the code for different pipeline stages.
+* User calls the `Varuna.step()` method to run the program in pipeline parallel execution (forward, loss, backward)
+    * Varuna uses an opportunistic scheduling policy (described in section 3.2 of the paper), which will run ahead and run `forward()` micro-batches if `backward()` micro-batches are not available
+* User applies the optimizer's `step()` method to finally update the parameters give accumulated gradients.
+* Outside of the Python script, the user uses the `run_varuna` launcher script to orchestrate (elastic) job scheduling

+### Pros and Cons of the Approach

+**Pro**

+* (**D2**) Varuna implements scheduling, particularly their [opportunistic scheduling](https://github.com/microsoft/varuna/blob/79aaf45995a2b06bf5186e825b7baf81b9145837/varuna/pipeline.py#L280) policy.
+See in the "con", I'm not super convinced by this scheme, but the system supports scheduling (and can probably be extended or hacked to support more traditional schedules)
+* (**D5**) The system nominally supports pipeline partitioning without wrapping into a `Sequential`, but see "con" for commentary about the soundness of this approach.

+**Con**

+* (**D5**) Varuna's approach to partitioning models does not seem sound.
+    * It assumes that the order of invocation of modules matches the order of the modules as [enumerated](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/varuna/partitioned_model.py#L396) in `nn.Module`.
+This is not necessarily the case, as there can be any arbitrary set of `use-def` relationships between modules and call-sites in a PyTorch module
+    * It [nulls out](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/varuna/partitioned_model.py#L434) modules that are not relevant to the current rank's computation by replacing them with [PassThroughModule](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/varuna/partitioned_model.py#L635), which is implemented to simply return `None` from `forward()`.
+This works when the model is composed purely of module calls and the data dependencies between them, but if at any point there is a non-trivial construct in the code (e.g. any operations on the output of the Module), this will break.
+* (**D2**) I'm not convinced by [opportunistic scheduling](https://github.com/microsoft/varuna/blob/79aaf45995a2b06bf5186e825b7baf81b9145837/varuna/pipeline.py#L280).
+The concept is sound, and reminds me of Tomasulo algorithm-style out-of-order execution for dealing with stochastic latencies (e.g. from memory latencies in a processor), but an extra constraint in pipeline parallel execution for deep learning is: value lifetimes.
+Activations from forward jobs must be saved for use in the backward job, meaning the memory high-watermark of the pipeline stage is increased for every forward() job that is admitted without a corresponding backward() job to release those values.
+The literature addresses this with static execution schedules such as the [1F1B strategy](https://arxiv.org/abs/1806.03377) and OneFlow solves this by implementing [Registers and back pressure](https://oneflow2020.medium.com/runtime-of-oneflow-based-on-boxing-and-actor-model-part-3-f2b786dc14a0) in the pipeline.
+As far as I can tell, Varuna will run ahead indiscriminately until OOM
+* (**D8**) The extent to which the training loop must be modified ([BERT](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/examples/BERT/bert.patch), [megatron](https://github.com/microsoft/varuna/blob/ea13ce6a8934bfe829b662a56af4dc29044fcb34/examples/Megatron-LM/megatron.patch)) to work with Varuna is pretty extreme
+* (**D3/D4/D7**) The system does not seem to compose with tensor parallelism, at least that is not described in the paper or the README.
+* (**D6**) Does not support async

 ## Final Analysis